Mar 11

 Take a note of every problem and keep it safe

-When ever you experience a problem with the current service, make sure that you keep a record.
+Whenever you experience a problem with your current service, make sure that you keep a record.
 Take a screen grab of the error message or maintain a detailed written log.
 Also maintain a diary of calls made to customer services with details of the person contacted and the duration of interaction.
 If you make calls, please note that the calls made to premium or 0870 numbers can be expensive.
-It may be seen as an example, that 10 calls for 10 minutes at 15p per minute is £15.
 The calls made to customer service centres can range from free, up to £1 a minute, so check first and keep your phone bills as a record of the total call charges.
-You can use this as an evidence if you want to cancel the provider even when you are with in your minimum contract period.
+You can use this as evidence if you want to cancel the provider even when you are within your minimum contract period.

 Contact Otelo or Ofcom and report your problems